IBM/taxinomitis-docs/index.md

+# Update (4 July 2017)

+I presented the idea behind this project at a summer school for teachers.
+My [slides are on Slideshare](https://www.slideshare.net/dalelane/introducing-machine-learning-to-kids) but I'll add a write-up with some speaker's notes soon.

+# Update (3 July 2017)

+Added a few more worksheets for how the tool could be used to [the worksheets folder](https://github.com/dalelane/ml-for-kids/tree/master/worksheets)

 # Update (26 June 2017)

 A lot of the work in the last week was under the covers, but there were some UI improvements worth sharing.